VinLvy/AntiFlow/README.md

 2. Enter a video topic (e.g., "How to stop procrastinating").
 3. Click "Generate".
 4. Wait for the process to complete.
 You will see a preview of the generated assets.
-5. Download the complete asset kit as a `.zip` file.
+5. The generated assets will be available in the `temp_storage` directory.

 ## 📄 License